yvescandoit/Word-Prediction-Application-Project/README.md

 ## Overview

-This is my final project for the data science capstone by Jphn Hopkins which is focused on building a Next Word Prediction Application using Natural Language Processing (NLP) & deplyoing it in the R shiny server.
+This is my final project for the data science capstone by John Hopkins University which is focused on building a Next Word Prediction Application using Natural Language Processing (NLP) & deplyoing it in the R shiny server.

 ## Objectives